dalenewman/Transformalize/README.md

 accomplished, fact table data retrieval is faster because every entity is directly related.

-Additionally, Transformalize can move data from the star-schema into a completely denormalized (flat) output.
+Additionally, Transformalize can move data from the star-schema into a completely de-normalized (flat) output.
 In a flattened output, all of the keys, *plus all the descriptive information* is moved to one place.
-In this case, data retrieval is as fast as possible because there's no need to join anything.
+In this case, data retrieval is as fast as possible because there's no need for joins.

 To completely de-normalize, set `flatten` to `true` in the main `<cfg/>` like this: